capiotsoftware/StreambaseMongoAdapter/README.md

 * Update - Update one or more documents in the collection, depending on what is supplied at "Filter" and "Data"
 * Upsert - Update the document if it exists, else Insert the document.
 * Delete - Delete one or more documents from the collection, depending on what is supplied to "Filter"
+* BulkWrite - Perform a bulk insert into the DB

 # Maven Build target cheatsheet :
 mvn clean compile assembly:single